phatblat/reflog/_posts/2019-01-08-intercepting-stdout-in-swift.md

 because my `inputPipe` is still open so the file has no "end".

-`availableData` is the property to use as it will have a `Data` object of the character data write to the pipe's file handle so far.
+`availableData` is the property to use as it will have a `Data` object of the character data written to the pipe's file handle so far.

 ### openConsolePipe